 Though robots are often thought to be intimidating, hulking machines built for war, they can also be soft, vulnerable characters that melt our hearts: in this case, Wall-E from Pixar’s classic animated movie.
 Even if the little machine doesn’t speak a single human word, you can’t ignore how adorable Wall-E’s robotic voice sounds throughout the film.

-Now that we’ve covered some of the must-know basics behind those custom robot voices you hear across pop culture, it’s time to learn how you can achieve the same effect on your own.
+Now that we’ve covered some of the must-know basics behind those custom robot voices you hear across pop culture, it’s time to learn how you can get your own robotic voice generator.
 Whether you’re planning to surprise your friends at your next virtual hangout or need an exciting sound to enhance a song, learning these tricks will unlock a variety of creative ideas you can utilize for any situation.